danieldkim/charlotte/README.md

 The second thing that charlotte provides to your handler is the value of `this`.
 What is `this`, you ask?
 Read on to learn more ...

-## Charlotte, Browsers, and Tabs
+## <a id="charlotte-browsers-and-tabs"></a>Charlotte, Browsers, and Tabs

-A page in a charlotte-based app can be executing in one of three possible scopes or contexts, depending on how the page was loaded into the `window`.
+The JavaScript executing in a rendered page in the client environment (i.e., after the template has been executed and the html generated) in a charlotte-based app can be executing in one of three possible scopes or contexts, depending on how the page was loaded into the `window`.
 The execution context defines the value of `this` in the page's `ready` event handlers.

 `this` is useful in a few of ways in your handler: